-- A. Initial Decisions - 1.
-The State Administrative Law Judge (ALJ) will forward the initial decision to the Colorado Department of Human Services, Office of Appeals.
+A. Initial Decisions

+- 1. The State Administrative Law Judge (ALJ) will forward the initial decision to the Colorado Department of Human Services, Office of Appeals.
 The Office of Appeals shall promptly serve a copy of the initial decision upon each party by first class mail. - 2.
-Any party, or the Divisions of the State Department responsible for administering programs relevant to the appeal, if seeking an agency decision which reverses, modifies or remands the initial decision, may file exceptions to the initial decision as set forth in Section 4.802.63, D. The parties and the Division may also request reconsideration of the agency decision pursuant to Section 4.802.63, F. - B. Final Decisions - 1.
-The Office of Appeals shall review the initial decision of the Administrative Law Judge and shall enter a final agency decision affirming, modifying, reversing, or remanding the initial decision, pursuant to Section 4.802.63, E. - 2.
+Any party, or the Divisions of the State Department responsible for administering programs relevant to the appeal, if seeking an agency decision which reverses, modifies or remands the initial decision, may file exceptions to the initial decision as set forth in Section 4.802.63, D. The parties and the Division may also request reconsideration of the agency decision pursuant to Section 4.802.63, F.

+B. Final Decisions

+- 1. The Office of Appeals shall review the initial decision of the Administrative Law Judge and shall enter a final agency decision affirming, modifying, reversing, or remanding the initial decision, pursuant to Section 4.802.63, E. - 2.
 For purposes of requesting judicial review, the effective date of the final agency decision shall be the third (3rd) day after the date the decision is mailed to the parties, even if the third (3rd) day falls on Saturday, Sunday, or a legal holiday.
 The parties shall be advised of this in the agency decision. - 3.
 The state or county department shall initiate action to comply with the final agency decision within three (3) working days after the effective date.
 The department shall comply with the decision even if reconsideration is requested, unless the effective date of the agency decision is postponed by order of the Office of Appeals or a reviewing court. - 4.
 If the household member has committed intentional program violation, that member shall be disqualified in accordance with the disqualification periods specified in Section 4.803.3.
 The same act of intentional program violation shall not be separated so that separate penalties can be imposed.

-4.803.7 Notification of Final Administrative Disqualification Hearing Decision
+4.803.7 Notification of Final Administrative Disqualification Hearing Decision [Rev. eff.
+1/1/16]

-Once the local-level hearing decision or a final state-level decision has been made, written notice, prior to disqualification, will be provided to the household member and to the local office containing:
+Once the local-level hearing decision or a final state-level decision has been made, written notice, prior to disqualification, will be provided to the household member, to the local office, and to the state Food Assistance office containing:

-A. The decision.

-- B. The reason for the decision including pertinent regulations and a response to client presented arguments. - C. The disqualification period, including the date the disqualification will take effect.
-If the individual is no longer participating, the notice shall inform him/her that the period of disqualification shall take effect beginning with the first (1st) day of the month following the month the agency decision is effective (see Section 4.803.2, F). - D. For local-level administrative hearings, if the household member is not satisfied with the decision given in a local-level administrative disqualification hearing (see Section 4.803.5, C), he/she may request a hearing through the Office of Administrative Courts. - E. For state-level administrative hearings, if the household member is not satisfied with the final state agency decision of a state-level administrative hearing, he/she may seek judicial review pursuant to Section 24-4-106, C.R.S.
+- A. The decision. - B. The reason for the decision including pertinent regulations and a response to client presented arguments. - C. The disqualification period, including the date the disqualification will take effect.
+For local-level hearing decisions, the decision shall notify the individual that the disqualification period will take effect, unless a state-level hearing is requested.
+If the individual is no longer participating, the notice shall inform him/her that the period of disqualification shall take effect in accordance with Section 4.803.2, F. - D. For local-level administrative hearings, if the household member is not satisfied with the decision given in a local-level administrative disqualification hearing (see Section 4.803.5, C), he/she may request a hearing through the Office of Administrative Courts. - E. For state-level administrative hearings, if the household member is not satisfied with the final state agency decision of a state-level administrative hearing, he/she may seek judicial review pursuant to Section 24-4-106, C.R.S.